flabbergast/TH02/README.md

 So finally, this version works on my JeeNode Micro, and general atmega328p based Arduino variants, on any pins.

+Note that the pins need to be set in #defines within the `TH02soft.cpp` file (unfortunately)!

 ## Cheers!

 Original README by Charles-Henri Hallard follows: